 In applying these unique methods to one Phase 1 trial and two Phase 2 trials, we demonstrated that nOPV2 is less likely to revert to a virulent form than Sabin OPV2.
 Real-world use of the vaccine reinforced these findings.

 In November 2020, during an undoubtedly heavy year for global health, PATH and partners celebrated a bright spot when nOPV2 became the first vaccine to receive an Emergency Use Listing by the World Health Organization (WHO)—just before COVID-19 vaccines began gaining the same approvals and brought this technical regulatory procedure to major news headlines.

-In our work alongside partners to pursue an Emergency Use Listing for nOPV2, PATH facilitated data-sharing among partners, a prerequisite to submitting the needed information to WHO approval committees; used our regulatory experience to coordinate partners’ engagement with WHO review processes; and ensured the sequencing of activities maximized efficiencies in the rolling data submissions.
+In our work alongside partners to pursue an Emergency Use Listing for nOPV2, PATH facilitated data-sharing among partners, a prerequisite to submitting the needed information to WHO review committees; used our regulatory experience to coordinate partners’ engagement with WHO review processes; and ensured the sequencing of activities maximized efficiencies in the rolling data submissions.

 In parallel to EUL approval, PATH sponsored a Phase 3 trial in The Gambia to collect the data required by WHO for prequalification and helped integrate the evidence into the application. nOPV2 received WHO prequalification in December 2023, ensuring the vaccine will be broadly available for years to come.